On This Day in History: May 28

 - Houman Younessi, Australian-American biologist and academic

-- Mark Sanford, American captain and politician, 115th Governor of South Carolina
+- Mark Sanford, American military veteran (USAF) and politician, 115th Governor of South Carolina

 - Mary Portas, English journalist and author

 - Kirk Gibson, American baseball player and manager

 - Ben Howland, American basketball player and coach

 - Jerry Douglas, American guitarist and producer

 - Jeff Dujon, Jamaican cricketer